Editor’s Note: This post was updated on December 14, 2020, for accuracy and comprehensiveness. It was originally published on October 16, 2015.

 - Boneless skinless chicken breast, 3.5 ounces: 165 calories/31 grams of protein

-With proper caloric restriction, nutrition, and exercise, you’ll start to shed off the fat while hopefully retaining as much muscle as possible.
+With proper caloric restriction, nutrition, and exercise, you’ll start to shed off the fat while retaining as much muscle as possible.

 According to research, you need to consume approximately 15% more calories per day than what is required to maintain your body weight (that’s the TDEE).
-So in this example, this individual should look to increase their caloric intake to about 2992.3 calories which, for convenience’s sake, could be safely rounded off to an even 3000 Calories/day.
+So in this example, this individual should look to increase their caloric intake to about 2992.3 calories, which for convenience’s sake, could be safely rounded off to an even 3,000 calories/day.